 → The Mississippi

-- With the names of hotels, theatres, museums, and newspapers:
+- We use the with the names of hotels, theatres, museums, and newspapers:

 → The Hilton